dionarodrigues/diogorodrigues.dev/portfolio/2020-01-10-callsource.en.md

 ## About the project

-The creation of this site involved a great team and all its content and technologies were very well planned.
+The creation of this site involved the agency that I worked at, DYD (based in Houston/USA) and all its content and technologies were very well planned.
 The company operates in the data area and aimed at a WordPress site that is easy to maintain and that could present all its services in a simple and attractive way.

 ## Result